TimeScience/ODMax/docs/index.rst

    please email us on info@rainbowsensing.com

 .. note::
-   Acknowledgement: the development of ODMax has been funded by the Australian National University - Research School of Biology
+   Acknowledgement: the development of ODMax has been funded by the NCRIS funded `Australian Plant Phenomics Facility <https://www.plantphenomics.org.au>`_ node Australian National University - Research School of Biology as part of the Australian Scalable Drone Cloud (`ASDC <https://asdc.io>`_) project.

 * :doc:`intro`
 * :doc:`installation`